Burma Rim: Geography

 Burma Rim is near Hatch Lake, Dead Horse Lake, and World Lake.
 It runs along the east boundary with Sheep Rock at the south end of the unit.
 There are no permanent springs or streams, but several playa lake bed waterholes.

 The vegetative cover is primarily desert sagebrush and grassland.
 The unit is mostly flat with a gently sloping surface.
 The western edge of the unit contains the large west facing Burma rim.
 A large shallow basin makes up the center, and several small basins are located along the edges.
 There are no permanent springs or streams, but there are several playa lakebed waterholes.
-Vegetative cover is primarily desert sagebrush and grassland.

 The approximate elevation is 4,731 feet.
 The area is part of critical Greater sage-grouse habitat in the region.

 The 1977 inventory listed man made intrusions as transportation, utility and, grazing management related, medium in scale, but few in number.
 The unit was described as having stock water ponds and, roads extending into it from the north and south.
 Two airplane wrecks in the southwest and a power line along its east boundary.
 These disturbances were considered minor and the BLM concluded the area was natural.